Glass-to-metal seal

-Thinking for example about a metal wire in a glass bulb sealing, the metal glass contact can break if coefficients of thermal expansion (CTE) are not well aligned.
+Thinking for example about a metal wire in a glass bulb sealing, the metal glass contact can break if the coefficients of thermal expansion (CTE) are not well aligned.
 For the case that the CTE of the metal is larger than the CTE of the glass, the sealing shows a high probability to break upon cooling.
-By lowering the temperature, the metal wire shrinks more than the glass does, leading to a strong tensile force on the glass, which finally lead to breakage.
+By lowering the temperature, the metal wire shrinks more than the glass does, leading to a strong tensile force on the glass, which finally leads to breakage.
 On the other hand, if the CTE of the glass is larger than the CTE of the metal wire, the seal will tighten upon cooling since compression force is applied on the glass.